 The researchers went on to work with Tommy’s charity to create a shorter version of the film which launched as part of AlwaysAsk campaign on 24 April 2017.

 Since project end, Nicola has moved to a new position of Associate Professor in Social Science applied to Health at the University of Leicester.
 In recognition that the women who helped develop the Re-Assure film represented a particular demographic (well educated, White British), she has secured Wellcome Trust funds for the Diversity, ethnicity and voice follow-on project.
 Pregnant women (n= 21) from Indian, Bangladeshi and Pakistani communities and 11 community leads / members have been recruited via community and faith based networks to explore participants views of the film via focus groups and individual interviews.
 Project partners include the Attenborough Arts Centre and the Centre for BME Health.
 An artist, Lorna Dunn, produced visual minutes during the focus groups and has developed artwork from the narratives.
-The project team are holding an exhibition at the Attenborough Arts Centre in Leicester on March 9th to share the artwork and findings, and to discuss implications for the Re-Assure film dissemination and future research.
+The project team held an exhibition at the Attenborough Arts Centre in Leicester on March 9th 2018 to share the artwork and findings, and to discuss implications for the Re-Assure film dissemination and future research.